open-contracting-extensions/ocds_subcontracting_extension/README.md

 ## Legal context

-In the European Union, this extension's fields correspond to [eForms BG-709 (Second Stage)](https://github.com/eForms/eForms).
+In the European Union, this extension's fields correspond to [eForms BG-709 (Second Stage)](https://github.com/eForms/eForms) and [article 21 of directive 2009/81/EC](https://eur-lex.europa.eu/legal-content/EN/TXT/HTML/?uri=CELEX:32009L0081&from=EN#d1e2623-76-1).
 See [OCDS for the European Union](http://standard.open-contracting.org/profiles/eu/master/en/) for the correspondences to Tenders Electronic Daily (TED).

 ## Examples